 We all know how important hand washing is.
 The coronavirus outbreak means that we are more aware that we should all wash our hands regularly and for 20 seconds at a time.

 Children learn a lot from watching you.
 They will need the chance to practice and will need reminding what to do, and when, to begin with.

 Your child should be washing their hands with soap after using the toilet, playing outside, touching animals and before every meal.
 This stops the catching and spreading of the germs that cause illnesses.

 Encourage your child by;

 Practice handwashing with your child.
-Try watching this video together.
-Make it a house rule that everyone’s hands are washed before meals and after using the loo.
-It will quickly become a good habit for the whole family.
+Make it a house rule that everyone’s hands are washed before meals and after using the toilet and when you get home after being out.
+It is a very important habit for the whole family.